cryptic-game/gamedesign/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Suggest an idea for a new gamebit.
+about: Suggest an idea for a new game element.
 labels: new feature

 ---